magomimmo/modern-cljs/README.md

 introducing Ajax to let the CLJS client-side code to communicate with the CLJ server-side code.

-## [Tutorial 11 - A deeper undertanding of domina][19]
+## [Tutorial 11 - A deeper understanding of Domina events][19]

-In this tutorial we're going to apply what we learnt in the previous one and extend its application to the login form we introduced in [Tutorial 4][9].
+In this tutorial we're going to enrich our understanding of Domina events by applying them to the `login form` example we introduced in the [4th Tutorial][9].

 ## Next tutorial - TDB